VijayKumarBadugu/Projects/PWE_OVERLOAD/PWE_OVERLOAD-README.txt

  * Assumption:
  *                The user of this script needs to create a BFD session between
  *                the p-core (CE) routers and the PE routers.
 This BFD session
+ *                MUST run on the CITM ifl with vlan-id value of 100.
+This ifl
- *                should run on and ifl which is on the same IFD on which
+ *                MUST be on the same IFD on which OSPF adjacencies are formed
- *                OSPF adjacencies are formed between the pcore routers over the
+ *                between the pcore routers over the l2circuit connection.
- *                l2circuit connection.
-During the maintenance window user needs
+ *                During the maintenance window user needs
  *                to bring down this BFD session by bringing down the IFL on
- *                which this BFD session is running. this is done on the PE.
+ *                which this BFD session is running. this is will be done via
+ *                an op script running on the PE (TL) router.
  *
  * Description   : This event script is simulating an ospf overload functionality.
  *                 It has two parts. local part which runs on the local router